-- Central servers and software that support the COCC (not projects) - Commissioners' stipend and non-training travel. - Commissioners' training that exceed HUD standards - The cost of a central warehouse, unless, with HUD approval, the Agency can demonstrate that the costs of maintaining this warehouse operation, if included with the costs of the goods purchased, are less than what the project would otherwise incur if the goods were obtained by on-site staff.

-- Work with auditors for audit preparation and review of audit costs associated with the IS. - Central servers and software that support the IS (not projects) - Commissioners' stipend and non-training travel. - Commissioners' training that exceed HUD standards - The cost of a central warehouse, unless, with HUD approval, the Agency can demonstrate that the costs of maintaining this warehouse operation, if included with the costs of the goods purchased, are less than what the project would otherwise incur if the goods were obtained by on-site staff.
+Low-income public housing Fee/indirect expense per HUD Fe e/indirect expense per SHA LAMP 8.
+Commissioners' stipend and non-training travel.
+8. Commissioners' stipend and non-training travel.
+9. Commissioners' training that exceed HUD standards 9.
+Commissioners' training that exceed HUD standards 10.
+The cost of a central warehouse, unless, with HUD approval, the Agency can demonstrate that the costs of maintaining this warehouse operation, if included with the costs of the goods purchased, are less than what the project would otherwise incur if the goods were obtained by on-site staff.
+10. The cost of a central warehouse, unless, with HUD approval, the Agency can demonstrate that the costs of maintaining this warehouse operation, if included with the costs of the goods purchased, are less than what the project would otherwise incur if the goods were obtained by on-site staff.